-A Rundown of Rob Gronkowski's Romance With Sports Illustrated Swimsuit Model Camille Kostek
+A Rundown of Rob Gronkowski's Romance With Sports Illustrated Swimsuit Model Camille Kostek - E!
+Online

 Rob Gronkowski and Camille Kostek's romance was a match made in football heaven.

 Except, it didn't exactly start out on the field.
-As the tale of the long-linked 29-year-old New England Patriots tight end and 26-year-old former cheerleader goes, their story began beyond the gridiron.
+As the tale of the long-linked 31-year-old Tampa Bay Buccaneers tight end and 28-year-old former cheerleader goes, their story began beyond the gridiron.

-"We first got in touch once I resigned from the team," Kostek told Fox News in March after more than two years of being romantically tied to the athlete.
+"We first got in touch once I resigned from the team," Kostek told Fox News in March 2018 after more than two years of being romantically linked to the athlete.
 "I always knew who he was before I was even a cheerleader.
 I knew who he was on the roster.
 I just never paid any mind.
 Once I resigned is when we finally met."

 She said goodbye to the squad in March 2015, right around the time Gronk publicly professed that no, he did not have a girlfriend.
 While he continued to stick to that story, even telling E!
 News later that spring that he was single, from the looks of social media, he and Kostek were heating up.

-By the summer of 2015, the football player was making appearances on Kostek's Instagram account.
+And by the summer of 2015, the football player was making appearances on Kostek's Instagram account.

 "Friday night date night," she professed along with a black and white shot of the two together in September 2015.
 As the month progressed, it appeared so did their relationship.
 When it came time to celebrate Kostek's sister's birthday, Gronk was included in the crew.

 The PDA continued well into the new year as they celebrated his 27th birthday together and hit the 2016 Kids' Choice Sports Awards red carpet side by side.
-When they weren't glued at the hip, Kostek was cheering for her man from the stands at Patriots games and rocking his jersey.
+When they weren't glued at the hip, Kostek was cheering for her man from the stands at Patriots games (before he followed Tom Brady to Tampa) and rocking his jersey.

 But, it looked like their romance took a brief hiatus at the start of 2017 as their joint sightings came to a screeching halt and a report from TMZ claimed the football player had moved on.
 Whatever had transpired, it didn't last long as the model was his date to a wedding in May 2017 as they simultaneously rang in Gronk's 28th birthday.